 - not smoking or quitting smoking

-- taking aspirin or other blood thinners (consult your doctor first)
+- taking aspirin or other blood thinners after consulting with your doctor first

-Those with other eye conditions or complications from retinal vascular occlusion such as complete vision loss or glaucoma may not fully recover.
-You will need to work with your doctor to ensure your eye conditions are managed properly.
+If you have other eye conditions or complications from retinal vascular occlusion, such as complete vision loss or glaucoma, you may not fully recover your vision.
+You’ll need to work with your doctor to ensure that your eye conditions are managed properly.